Open Source • Self-Hosted • GPL-3.0

 Made Simple

-Self-hosted uptime monitoring with real-time WebSocket updates, beautiful status pages, and multi-region distributed monitoring.
-Track HTTP, TCP, databases, and 8 more protocols.
+Self-hosted uptime monitoring with real-time WebSocket updates, beautiful status pages and multi-region distributed monitoring.
+Monitor websites, databases, games and more.

 Protocols